koyo-finance/docs/docs/guide/exchange/withdraw.md

 ## Problems

-Expiriencing any problems with withdrawing your assets?
+Experiencing any problems with withdrawing your assets?
 Please report the issue on [Twitter](https://twitter.com/KoyoFinance) or our [Discord Server](https://docs.koyo.finance/discord).